 - Focus2 — “Focus 2” is a self-paced online career and education questionnaire-based planning tool.
 By answering a battery of questions, Focus2 will enable you to assess your individual values, skills and interests and explore career fields and majors that are deemed compatible with your questionnaire responses.
 You will also be able to compare and contrast a list of occupations which further hone in on your interests.
 Learn more or login to Focus2

 - What Can I Do With This Major – The “Majors” exploration tool fosters an understanding of common career areas, typical kinds of employers and related professional associations, plus recommended career development strategies and more.
-Co-ops and Internships
+Major Exploration at Montclair State University

 - O*NET OnLine – The online version of the Occupational Information Network (O*NET) is a primary source of occupational information for professions found in the United States.
 O*NET OnLine supports your career planning by accessing key data for identifying and developing workplace skills for a breadth of occupations.
 (To link to this external tool, go to O*Net OnLine.)